santosrai/My_VBA_NoteBook/README.md

         - LBound(Arr) would cause a run time error(source:http://www.cpearson.com/excel/isarrayallocated.aspx)
             so IsError Function help to find array whether array is allocated or not

+- Why global variables are not preffered in any programming language?
+       * Global variable has global scope.
+So any function in the program can modify it, and you don’t have any clue who       modified it.
+       * Makes debugging difficult as no clue who modified the value.
+       * Not suitable for multi-threaded program as threads would end up with race condition.
+To avoid this you may need sync mechanism which would slow down your program.
+       * Reduces readability of source code, as it is difficult to locate where the global variable is defined and where it gets modified/accessed.
+If you have large number of source files and good number of global variables then good luck in tracking the global variables.
+You really need to good IDE to make your life easy, still you will end up with bugs.
+       * If the variable occupies large space, then that much of space gets reserved till program exits, irrespective of the program needs it or not.